 If there are no other on-site supervisors or specialist GPs to cover the supervision in your practice while you recover and you are not well enough to supervise the registrar by phone contact your PLSO immediately so that GP Synergy may see if there is a suitable alternate arrangement such as remote supervision.
 If remote supervision is appropriate while you recover complete the specific supervisor leave form for remote supervision.

-If you need to contact GP Synergy urgently after hours regarding a COVID-19 issue, please call Interim CEO, Georgina van de Water on 0419 149 490.
+If you need to contact GP Synergy urgently after hours regarding a COVID-19 issue, please call 0419 149 490.

 Please self-isolate as required by medical or government advice.
 Supervisors and registrars are encouraged to plan in advance for this possibility by completing the Telehealth Supervision Form together and returning it to GP Synergy.

 PEP Participants: If you and the practice are set up for telehealth you may be able to use this time to do tele-health consultations.
-Otherwise, if you can, use this time to study or catch up on your learning units.
+Otherwise, if you can, use this time to study or for catching up on your program requirements.
 Please notify GP Synergy so we can best assist you with your learning progress during the isolation time.